jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 4. Using `volatility` to analyze memory dump from a web server (using ubuntu profile).
 5. Using `wireshark` and `volatility` to identify command used by the attacker to gain initial access to the web server and what binary is used for privilege escalation.
 6. Correlated the technique used with MITRE framework.
+7. Listing debian package and extract it's content using `dpkg`.
-7. Using `regripper` to parse common registry hives.
+8. Using `regripper` to parse common registry hives.
-8. Identifying and review program execution artifacts.
+9. Identifying and review program execution artifacts.
-9. Using `LECmd.exe` to analyze **.lnk** files.
+10. Using `LECmd.exe` to analyze **.lnk** files.
-10. Using `Registry Explorer` to review registry hives, identify dirty log, and create clean hive from transaction logs.
+11. Using `Registry Explorer` to review registry hives, identify dirty log, and create clean hive from transaction logs.
-11. Using `FTK Imager` to review acquisitioned disk.
+12. Using `FTK Imager` to review acquisitioned disk.
-12. Conducted small e-mail forensic for phishing mail.
+13. Conducted small e-mail forensic for phishing mail.
-13. Using `EvtxEcmd.exe` to parse windows powershell and powershell operational event logs to csv.
+14. Using `EvtxEcmd.exe` to parse windows powershell and powershell operational event logs to csv.
-14. Using `Timeline Explorer` to review csv file.
+15. Using `Timeline Explorer` to review csv file.
-15. Using `cyberchef` to decode encoded powershell command (formula used --> from base64 and gunzip).
+16. Using `cyberchef` to decode encoded powershell command (formula used --> from base64 and gunzip).
 Afterwards using formula (from base64 and xor 35 decimal with null preserving).
-16. Identifying threat label using virus total.
+17. Identifying threat label using virus total.
-17. Analyzing cobalt strike beacon using `1768.py` script.
+18. Analyzing cobalt strike beacon using `1768.py` script.
-18. Identifying new tasks created by the threat actor (persistence artifacts).
+19. Identifying new tasks created by the threat actor (persistence artifacts).

 ## SCENARIO: